GSoC 2018 Reports: Integrate libFuzzer with the Basesystem, Part 1

 For the NetBSD part, it worked well with the

-test cases for
+existing ATF(7) test cases for

 the AddressSanitizer

-and UndefinedBehaviorSanitizer
+and UndefinedBehaviorSanitizer.

 To test

-, I added some test cases for them.
+and libFuzzer, I added some test cases for them.

 Add New Interceptors

-Some libraries (such as libc
+Some libraries (such as libc, libm,

-) and syscalls cannot be applied properly
+and libpthread) and syscalls cannot be applied properly

 with sanitizers.
 This will introduce some troubles because we will